ADDIE Model: 5 Stages of Instructional Design (2025)

 • Deployment of required technology: Online video conferencing software such as Teams, Webex, Zoom, as well as the local LMS, are used to host the learning content.

-4. The Implementation Phase
+4. The Implement Phase

 Key elements of the implementation phase include: